-Born in Trois-Rivières, Quebec, Martine Lamy joined Canada's National Ballet School, where she won the Peter Dwyer award, and represented Canada in the 1981 Moscow Ballet Competition.
+Born in Trois-Rivières Quebec, Martine Lamy joined Canada's National Ballet School, where she won the Peter Dwyer Award, a Canada Council Grant, and represented Canada in the 1981 Moscow Ballet Competition.
 She won the third prize, as well as the best partnership award with Serge Lavoie.

 In 1983, she joined The National Ballet of Canada and quickly went through the ranks to become a Principal Dancer in 1990.
 Known for her versatility, athleticism and acting acumen, Lamy has danced most of the major classical roles such as Kitri in Don Quixote, Swan Queen/Black Swan in Swan Lake, Aurora in The Sleeping Beauty, the title role in Giselle, Lise in La Fille mal gardée, Katherine in The Taming of the Shrew, Hanna in The Merry Widow, and Tatiana in Onegin.